PidiGalaxies/photomass/README.md

 `Distance`: value from input or from NED redshift (using WMAP9 model from astropy)

 `Redshift`: redshift used for K correction.
-From command line or NED.
+From the command line or NED.

 Example with using coordinate: